libslack(str) - string module

 List *str_regexpr_split(const String *str, const char *delim, int cflags, int eflags)

-Splits str into tokens separated by occurrences of the regular expression, delim. str is interpreted as a nul-terminated C string. cflags is passed to regcomp(3) along with REG_EXTENDED and eflags is passed to regexec(3).
+is passed to regexec(3).
 On success, returns a new List of String objects.
 It is the caller's responsibility to deallocate the list with list_release(3) or list_destroy(3).
-On error, returns null with errno set appropriately.
+On error, returns null

 List *str_regexpr_split_unlocked(const String *str, const char *delim, int cflags, int eflags)